neekode/neekode-v1/README.md

 # Tech Stack

-- Used NextJS 13 (create-next-app) for groundwork, uses current modern architecture such as Server Components and the App Directory structure for layouts.
+- Uses NextJS 13 (create-next-app) for groundwork, uses current modern architecture such as Server Components and the App Directory structure for layouts.
 - Installed Redux Toolkit using slices structure and syntax
 - Styles with TailwindCSS utility classes as well as some custom styling.
 Integrates Tailwind+NextJS theming such as for